-I’ve been maintaining a Pinterest board for World War I for three years.
+I’ve been maintaining a Pinterest board for World War I for a dozen years.

-It’s part of the background for a novel I’ve written (but haven’t sold yet) set during World War I.
+It’s part of the background for A Poppy in Remembrance, a novel set during World War I.

-My novel is a coming-of-age story about a young woman growing emotionally spiritually and professionally over the course of the war.
+The novel is a coming-of-age story about a young woman growing emotionally, spiritually, and professionally during the war.

-Oswald and Biddy Chambers are marquee characters in the novel as well, which is what started me on the research that led to my being contracted to write Biddy Chambers’ biography.
+Oswald and Biddy Chambers are marquee characters in the novel, which is what started me on the research that led to my biography of Mrs. Oswald Chambers.

-But WWI plays a significant role in the novel and so I had to learn a lot about that war.
+WWI plays a significant role in the novel, so I had to learn a lot about that war.

 (Really, who in their right mind would want to learn about it otherwise?)

-I’ve written a lot of posts about WWI (and probably will continue to do so), but I needed to see the sites of the story–and thus the hunts through Pinterest.
+I’ve written a lot of posts about WWI, but I needed to see the sites of the story–and thus the hunts through Pinterest.

 Pinterest Pinners Choose Sides

-In 2013 when I began, almost all the pictures that came up on searches were from the Allied side–England and France, as well as the Anzac countries of Australia and New Zealand.
+In 2013, when I began, almost all the pictures that came up in searches were from the Allied side — England and France, as well as the Anzac countries of Australia and New Zealand.
 (Anzac stands for Australia and New Zealand Army Corps).

-I noticed almost immediately how unbalanced the pin sources were–were there no Germans, Italians, or even Ottoman army fans pinning on Pinterest?
+I noticed almost immediately that the pin sources were unbalanced in terms of nationality.
+Were there no Germans, Italians, or even Ottoman army fans pinning on Pinterest?

-Red Baron fans posted his photos, of course.Flyers provided plenty of boards with Sopwith camels (British airplanes) and the German versions.
+Red Baron fans posted his photos, of course.Flyers provided plenty of boards featuring Sopwith Camels (British airplanes) and their German counterparts.
 Zeppelins appeared regularly as well.

 The preponderance of books written from the Allied side, particularly in English, would explain some of that–to the winners go the spoils and the history books.